 Your stay in the hospital after a transplant will be two or three weeks.
 You may be discharged quicker or need to stay for longer depending on any complications.
 You should let your doctor know about your mental and physical health during this time.
 He will decide whether you need home care.

-You should regularly have your doctor monitor your recovery after the transplant so that any potential problems can be detected.
+You should regularly have your doctor monitor your recovery after the liver transplant so that any potential problems can be detected.
 You may need regular blood tests.

 - Cost of PET Scan is USD 200